Platinum Bonds and Silicone Implants

-"But as the panel members spoke up one by one, it became clear that they were far from certain about the risks and benefits of the devices.
+"...as the panel members spoke up one by one, it became clear that they were far from certain about the risks and benefits of the devices.
 The first scientist to speak quoted the prophet Isaiah and writers Ralph Waldo Emerson and Samuel Johnson before calling for more testing.
 The second said it was impossible for women to make an informed decision about whether to use implants because there was not enough information.
 The third complained that the issue should have been resolved years ago.

 Unable to agree on how to interpret the jumble of opinion, fragmentary data and scientific speculation, the panel members finally threw up their hands in frustration."

-Unfortunately, if silicone implants are approved, women will still be challenged in their quest to make informed decisions about implants.
-Who should they trust?
-Their surgeons?
-Scientific research in prominent journals?
-The FDA?
 If women turn to the internet for safety data, they will quickly find reassuring answers from sites like LookingYourBest.com, or CosmeticSurgeryTimes.com.
-The latter site features interviews with well-tanned, well-fed doctors who report that a women's safety is their primary concern.
-A more time consuming search might turn up more alarming news, such as the controversial paper in the journal Analytical Chemistry, widely covered in the national press.
+The latter site features interviews with bronzed, well-fed doctors who urge you that their highest concern is women's safety.
+A more time consuming search turns alarming news, such as the recent, controversial paper in the journal Analytical Chemistry, widely covered in the national press.

 The journal published a paper on silicone breast implants last May which provided evidence of platinum leakage from the implants.
 The authors proposed that the blood, urine and hair of 18 of 23 women who had implants contained higher levels of platinum then the controls.
 (Lykissa, ED and Maharaj, 2006.
 Total Platinum Concentration and Platinum Oxidation States in Body Fluids, Tissue, and Explants from Women Exposed to Silicone and Saline Breast Implants by IC-ICPMS.
 Anal.
 Chem.
 78:2925-2933).
 Lykissa and Maharaj asserted that the platinum was found in oxidized reactive states, states that are associated with toxic physiological affects.

-After that widely reported publication, Analytical Chemistry then published two articles that criticized the study.
-When the journal's editors quasi-retracted the paper, did that soothe readers, potential patients?
-It actually should have alarmed them.
 One was written by a chemist at Dow chemical, Thomas Lane.
 Lane has long been a supporter of silicone implants.
-He had testified about implants to the FDA, the National Institute of Cancer, and "other similar venues", but he had not been an expert witness, said the journal's disclaimer.
-Also, "Dow Corning Corporation has not manufactured silicone breast implants since 1992."
-Lane might be an unbiased scientist, yet he has long claimed that silicone implants are "harmless".
-Dow Corning might not currently manufacture implants, but that is irrelevant since as a corporation it is compelled to mount an active defense that 'the implants are and always were safe'.
-Michael Brooks, the other expert in the 'field' who wrote in to provide criticism of the paper was a 'neutral commenter' - according to Analytical Chemistry.
-However his background is not 'neutral'.
+He had testified about implants to the FDA, the National Institute of Cancer, and "other similar venues", but he had not been an expert witness, said the journal's disclaimer, writing, "Dow Corning Corporation has not manufactured silicone breast implants since 1992."
+Lane might be an unbiased scientist, as the journal says, yet he has long claimed that silicone implants are "harmless", which is quite controversial given the science research.
+Dow Corning might not currently manufacture implants, but that's irrelevant.

 " ...he provided information on the chemical nature of the platinum in silicone breast implants at the FDA panel hearing on breast implants April 2005 on behalf of Inamed Corporation.
 He was also a member of Health Canada regulatory advisory panels considering applications by Mentor Corporation and Inamed Corporation for new breast implant models in March and September 2005."(Analytical Chemistry 78 (15), 5609 -5611, 2006.)